The weatherman thinks we will have a high around 80° today but the

 |

-North on an old road for the next quarter mile or more the trail opens up
+North on an old road for the next quarter mile, the trail opens up

 some.
 There are loads of wildflowers

-with a spur on the Old River Trail, leaving the road here our route swings around to the
+with a spur, leaving the road here the BRT swings around to the

 right and once again we catch some glimpses through the trees of the river down